 All of this crowding results in the wisdom teeth being unable to erupt through the gums properly – a condition commonly referred to as “impacted”.
 Often they grow in sideways, backward, tilted, and, sometimes, they may even remain completely under the surface of the jawbone.

-Your gums can become infected, a condition known as “pericoronitis”, due to the wisdom teeth unsuccessfully trying to push through the gum tissue.
-This condition, which causes pain, swelling and problems swallowing, can recur periodically.
+Your gums can become infected, a condition is known as “pericoronitis”, due to the wisdom teeth unsuccessfully trying to push through the gum tissue.
+This condition, which causes pain, swelling, and problems swallowing, can recur periodically.

 Cysts and Benign Tumors: